pandaaured/TransitFoamer/README.md

 where the vehicles are within vehicle IDs of `foo` and `bar`.
 NOTE: your vehicle IDs must be numerical.
 + `cargo run -- <code> stop <foo,bar>` generates a list of vehicles with real-time tracked arrivals at the inputted stop.
-Stop must be valid!
+If the stop ID is valid, the function will operate normally.
+Otherwise, the program will panic.